lostcxuse/lostcxuse/README.md

   <summary>$${\color{#4c8dc7} byi/info }$$</summary>

   ☆ I am very interactive!! i like yapping and all and all..
-INT!!
+INT!! /non vc talker.

   ☆ I am mostly offtab or just yapping to my friends.